miltoncandela/neurohumanities-lab/README.md

 ## How to use
 1. Download the [DEAP Dataset's](https://www.eecs.qmul.ac.uk/mmv/datasets/deap/download.html) preprocessed data in python format using the credentials provided by Queen Mary University of London.
 You should save these files under a folder named `datos` inside your workspace.
-2. Download the .yml file located in this GitHub, and follow the next steps to create an environment using this file.
+2. Download the .yml file located in this Github, and follow the next steps to create an environment using this file.
     a.
 Download NeuroEmociones.yml into your desired folder.
     b.
-Follow the instructions in the file.
+Using the Anaconda Prompt, change directory to the one where NeuroEmociones.yml is located using `cd (insert directory)`
     c.
-Activate the environment.
+Use the command `conda env create -f NeuroEmociones.yml` to create a new environment.
-4. Download CargarDatos.ipynb and Model.ipynb into your folder.
+5. Download CargarDatos.ipynb and Model.ipynb into your folder.
-5. Run CargarDatos.ipynb to preprocess all the .dat files into an easy to use numpy file.
+6. Run CargarDatos.ipynb to preprocess all the .dat files into an easy to use numpy file.
-6. Once CargarDatos.ipynb is done running, go ahead and create your own ML models, or run Model.ipynb to get several .pkl models to use on your projects.
+7. Once CargarDatos.ipynb is done running, go ahead and create your own ML models, or run Model.ipynb to get several .pkl models to use on your projects.